-There a few key steps involved in creating your very own Registered Apprenticeship Program.
+There five key steps involved in creating your very own Registered Apprenticeship Program.
 The steps below outline important considerations when building a new program along with the tools to help you get started before you register your program.

-Registered Apprenticeship Programs include five key components - Paid Job, On-the-Job Learning, Classroom Learning, Mentorship, and Credentials.
+Registered Apprenticeship Programs include seven key components.
 Review each component below to help establish your program.

 5. Launch and Manage Program